syncfusion-content/angularjs-docs/angularjs/Diagram/Automatic-Layout.md

 ---
 layout: post
-title:  Layout nodes and connectors in an organized structure
+title: Automatic Layout in AngularJS Diagram Control | Syncfusion
-description: How to arrange nodes by using the automatic layouts?.
+description: Learn here about automatic layout in Syncfusion Essential AngularJS Diagram Control, its elements, and more.
 platform: AngularJS
 control: Diagram
 documentation: ug
 ---

-# Automatic Layout
+# Automatic Layout in AngularJS Diagram

 Diagram provides support to auto-arrange the nodes in the Diagram area that is referred as **Layout**.
 It includes the following layout modes.